bk138/multivnc/README.md

 * Support for most encodings including Tight.
 * TLS support, i.e. AnonTLS and VeNCrypt.
 * Discovery of VNC servers advertising themselves via ZeroConf.
-* Bookmarks.
+* Bookmarking of connections.
-* MulticastVNC ;-)
+* Supports server framebuffer resize.
 * Several connections with one viewer using tabs.
 * Listen mode (Reverse VNC).
 Via tabs it's possible to listen for and serve multiple incoming connections.
-* Window sharing: You can beam one of your windows to the remote side if they support receiving windows (run a listening viewer).
+* Record and replay of user input macros.
-* Seamless control of the remote side by moving pointer over the (default upper) screen edge.
+* Under X11, seamless control of the remote side by moving pointer over the (default upper) screen edge.
 Borrows heavily from x2vnc by Fredrik Hübinette <hubbe@hubbe.net>, which in turn was based on ideas from x2x and code from vncviewer.
-* Simple, loggable statistics
+* Simple, loggable statistics.
-* Supports server framebuffer resize.
+* MulticastVNC ;-)

 ### How to get it